catseye/Chrysoberyl/article/Project Dependencies.md

 and tested with Lua 5.1.4.

 Note that the 5.1.x series of Lua is not generally compatible with the 5.0.x series.
+(On the other hand, our 5.1 code appears compatible with 5.2 and 5.3, but we have not audited it.)

 ### Scheme